J-Course: Terms and Conditions (Bridging Course)

 - In cases where class is cancelled due to circumstances beyond our control, students will be offered a substitute class or a full refund for that week, to be determined by The Japan Foundation, Sydney.

-- Students may cancel their enrolment up to one week before the first class of the term for the enrolled course.
+- Students may cancel their enrolment up to five (5) business days before the first class of the term for the enrolled course.
 Students are required to notify J-Course via email in order to cancel their enrolment.
 Course fees will be refunded minus a cancellation fee of $50.

 Course and class transfers

 - Students transferring (permanently changing) to a different course or class after the first two weeks of term will incur a transfer fee of $50.
 Transfers made within the first two weeks do not incur a fee.
+In the event that the student enrolled after the term has begun, this transfer grace period is reduced to one week.
 Course and class transfers can only be accommodated when the requested alternate course or class has available places.

-- Requests to transfer to a different course or class must be submitted via e-mail to J-Course.
+- Requests to transfer to a different course or class must be submitted via e-mail or Transfer Request Form to J-Course.

 - In cases where students are unable to join their enrolled class on a particular date, they may be entitled to attend a substitute class instead.